-Last week Dish Network, with its new bird falling short in its orbit, lost a round in the competitive HDTV arms race.
+Dish Network, with its new bird falling short in its orbit, lost a round in the competitive HDTV arms race earlier this week.
 Meanwhile DirecTV — after a scare — got a literal rocket boost for its ambitious expansion plans.

 The news involving the two rivals centered on satellite launches.
 Those new birds were meant to enable Dish and DirecTV to ratchet up the number of national and local high-definition channels they can offer, as they compete to sign up subscribers.

 In the case of Charlie Ergen’s Dish, it’s not the first dismal news he’s received this year related to his HDTV offering, which lags way behind DirecTV’s.
 SES Americom disclosed that its March 14 launch of a satellite — AMC-14, which Dish Network was going to use to expand its local HD service — had gone awry.

 The full significance of Dish Network’s satellite snafu — the bird fell short of its correct orbital position — remains unclear, as does the future of the actual satellite.
 Dish Network officials last week downplayed the short-term impact of the mishap, issuing a press release saying that they are still right on schedule to add a host of local markets for HD service in April and May.